The Fragility of Sparsity: Efficiency gains under sparsity

 While these efficiency calculations rely on homoskedastic errors $U_{i}$, similar conclusions are likely to hold under heteroskedasticity.
 The argument for this is that, in general,

 where $\ss_{*, \hom}=\sigma_{U}/\sqrt{\tilde{D}'\tilde{D}}$ and $\ss_{OLS, \hom}=\sigma_{U}/\sqrt{\ddot{D}'\ddot{D}}$ are homoskedasticity-only standard error formulas.
 The ratios $\ss_{*}/\ss_{*, \hom}$ and $\ss_{OLS}/\ss_{OLS, \hom}$ measure the magnitude of the heteroskedasticity correction on the standard errors.
-Heteroskedasticity would thus need to have a large \emph{differential} impact on the standard errors for \ac{OLS} versus $\hat{\beta}_{*}$ for the standard error ratio to deviate much from $\sqrt{(1-p/n)\kappa}$.
-But magnitudes of heteroskedasticity corrections tend to be modest in practice, so that substantive efficiency gains are unlikely when the controls number 20\% or less of the sample size.
-In such cases, simply running \ac{OLS} offers a robust method of inference at little efficiency loss.
+Heteroskedasticity would thus need to have a large \emph{differential} impact on the standard errors of \ac{OLS} versus $\hat{\beta}_{*}$ for the standard error ratio to deviate much from $\sqrt{(1-p/n)\kappa}$.
+But magnitudes of heteroskedasticity corrections tend to be modest in practice.
+Thus, while substantive efficiency gains are possible when the ratio of $p/n$ is close to one, meaningful gains are unlikely when the controls number 20\% or less of the sample size.
+In such cases---which, according to our survey, cover the majority of \ac{SBE} applications---simply running \ac{OLS} offers a robust method of inference at little efficiency loss.